lsd-so/internetdata/README.md

 - [Imitating a trip](#imitating-a-trip)
 - [How much does this cost?](#how-much-does-this-cost)

+**Important:** See the [`examples/`](https://github.com/lsd-so/internetdata/tree/main/examples) folder for complete code examples.

 ## Quickstart

-See the [`examples/`](https://github.com/lsd-so/internetdata/tree/main/examples) folder for complete code examples but shown below are the necessary pieces for getting started after [installing](#installation).
+Shown below are the necessary pieces for getting started after [installing](#installation).
 The guide also assumes you've created an [API key](https://lsd.so/docs/database/connect/authenticating).

 ### Hacker News